mahindrautela/mahindrautela.github.io/_pages/about.md

   - /about.html
 ---
 ## About me
 Currently, I am a Postdoctoral Researcher at Los Alamos National Laboratory, US.
 I earned my Ph.D. in 2023 from the Indian Institute of Science (IISc), with a significant portion of my research conducted at Purdue University as a visiting student.
-I had the privilege of working under the guidance of [Prof. S. Gopalakrishan](https://scholar.google.com/citations?user=XLLZjaUAAAAJ&hl=en) and [Prof. S. Dyke](https://scholar.google.com/citations?user=d9f_YvcAAAAJ&hl=en).
+I had the privilege of working under the guidance of Prof. S. Gopalakrishan and Prof. S. Dyke.
 Prior to my doctoral studies, I served as a Research Fellow at the Indian Institute of Technology (IIT), Kanpur, and completed my Master's in 2018 at the Indian Institute of Space Science and Technology (IIST).
 More about [bio/cv](https://mahindrautela.github.io/bio/).

-In my carrer, I have applied scientific ML methods for general **PDEs**, aerospace structures (**structural health monitoring**, **wave propagation analysis**), **material informatics** (material property estimation, discovery and design), **particle accelerators**, space habitats (**safety, resilience, and cyber-physical testing**), high-pressure pipe systems (**robotics** for pipe health monitoring).
+My research interests majorly incline towards generative models, uncertainty quantification and interpretibility.
+I have applied scientific ML methods for solving general PDEs, structural health monitoring, wave propagation analysis, material property estimation, discovery and design, particle accelerators, safety, resilience, and cyber-physical testing of smart habitats, robotics for inspection.
 More about my research projects is available [here](https://mahindrautela.github.io/research/).

-At **LANL**, I am currently working on
-* Solving both forward and inverse spatiotemporal dynamical systems, ex: particle accelerators and plasma physics.
-* Uncertainity analysis and quantification for spatiotemporal dynamical system.
-* Generative models, Bayesian formulations and explainable and trustworthy AI.

 Beyond research, I enjoy staying active through football, cricket, strength training, and running.
 These activities help me maintain physical fitness and mental clarity, balancing the demands of my academic work.
-I also have a passion for outdoor adventures, like hiking and cycling, which allow me to recharge and gain new perspectives.
-Staying active and connected with nature keeps me energized and ready for research challenges.

 ## News
 * Aug 26, 2024: One paper is presented at the LINAC'24 conference, Chicago. [here](https://meow.elettra.eu/71/pdf/MOPB090.pdf)